-What makes them different from each other is the length and shape of the carbon chain and the number of hydrogen atoms connected to the carbon atoms.
-Even the slight variation their form thus translates into crucial differences in their function and how they affect your health.
+What makes them different from each other is the carbon chain's length and shape and the number of hydrogen atoms connected to the carbon atoms.
+Even the slight variation in their form translates into crucial differences in their function and how they affect your health.

-Also, fats in our food sometimes don’t stay static but are transformed into other types of fats.
+Also, fats in our food sometimes don’t stay static but are transformed into other fats.
 For instance, SFAs break down into monounsaturated fats (MUFAs) inside our body.
-And therefore, although MUFAs are good fats and should be part of your diet, an excess MUFA% is an indication of an SFA-rich diet which is bad for your health.
+And therefore, although MUFAs are good fats and should be part of your diet, an excess MUFA% indicates an SFA-rich diet that is bad for your health.

-It is because of such nitty-gritty it is important to understand not only the types of fats but also how they react inside your system to be able to maintain a healthy fatty acid balance.
+It is because of such nitty-gritty that it is important to understand the types of fats and how they react inside your system to maintain a healthy fatty acid balance.

 Before we dive into the “good” and “bad” fats, let's quickly brush up on the fundamental concept of daily energy intake (or calorie intake).
 Whatever you each every day add to your total energy intake.
 Unless you are looking to increase or decrease your body weight, your daily energy intake should remain fixed.
-However, for good health, it is also important to have a balanced energy intake, or a balanced diet, where each component, including carbohydrates, proteins, fats, should be part of your daily meals.
+However, good health needs to have a balanced diet/energy intake, where each component –– carbohydrates, proteins, fats and minerals– should be part of your daily meals.
 Thus, each nutrient has a daily recommended intake limit.
-For instance, if your total daily energy intake carbohydrates shouldn’t be more than 60% and proteins should be between 10% to 20%.
+For instance, if your total daily energy intake carbohydrates shouldn’t be more than 60% and proteins should be 10% to 20%.

-For a healthy adult, the recommended fat intake is between 25 to 40% of the total energy intake.
+The recommended fat intake is between 25 to 40% of the total energy intake for a healthy adult.
 Meaning, even good fats shouldn’t exceed that limit.
 The key to having a good fatty acid balance to therefore increase your good fats (if you are below the recommended level) at the same time replace your “bad” fats intake with “good” fats.